hmrc/mdtp-dog-team-apprentice/projects/Vizceral.md

 This project will see apprentices build a real-time animated diagram of traffic flowing through MDTP, using the open source tool Vizceral.

-Vizceral is an open-source tool built by Netflix.
+[Vizceral](https://github.com/Netflix/vizceral) is an open-source tool built by Netflix.
 It is a good fit to the microservice architecture of the tax platform.

+Watch an introduction to the tool [here](https://www.youtube.com/watch?v=jWpI8qzqNHk).

 Skills developed
 ----------------
-* Primary
 * JSON & data structures
 * Software architecture
 * Node.js
 * Docker

 Delivery
 --------